toidiu/toidiu.github.io/content/gin/old-friend.md

 +++
-title = "Martini"
+title = "Old Friend"
-weight = 1
+weight = 30
 +++

--  1 ⅔ Parts Gin
+- 1 ½ Parts Gin
--  ⅓ Part Dry Vermouth
--  1 Dash Orange Bitters
--  1 Whole Green Olive
--  1 Twist Lemon
+- ¾ Parts Fresh Grapefruit juice
+- ½ Campari
+- ¼ St-Germain Elderflower

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Vigorously shake all ingredients with ice then strain into a chilled cocktail glass.
+Garnish with grapefruit twist.